 The tables below show the composition and status of the Private Education Loan portfolio held for investment aged by number of months in active repayment status (months for which a scheduled monthly payment was due).
 Active repayment status includes loans on which borrowers are making interest only or fixed payments, as well as loans that have entered full principal and interest repayment status after any applicable grace period.
 Our experience shows that the percentage of loans in forbearance status generally decreases the longer the loans have been in active repayment status.
-At December 31, 2020, loans in forbearance status as a percentage of total Private Education Loans in repayment and forbearance were 3.0 percent for Private Education Loans (held for investment) that have been in active repayment status for fewer than 25 months.
-Approximately 69 percent of our Private Education Loans (held for investment) in forbearance status have been in active repayment status less than 25 months.
+At December 31, 2021, for Private Education Loans (held for investment) that have been in active repayment status for fewer than 25 months, loans in forbearance status as a percentage of loans in repayment and forbearance were 2.7 percent.
+Approximately 74 percent of our Private Education Loans (held for investment) in forbearance status have been in active repayment status fewer than 25 months.
+For the periods presented below, we updated our delinquency bucket periods from what we reported in our 2020 Form 10-K to conform with the delinquency bucket periods defined by the FFIEC.